ValentynJK/nasa-api-project/notes.md

 ## Questions
 1. Using FormDate object for form submission?
+2. How to prevent overuse of server CPU capacity by users?

 ## Testing
 1. Jest
 2. [supertest](https://www.npmjs.com/package/supertest) for API testing.
 Makes request against our API

+## Clusters and improving Node performance
+1. To use clusters you need to make your node process state less.
+Keep information in db